ZhenyingZhu/StudyNotes/SystemDesign.md

   1. sends a prepare request to each node.
 Coordinator tracks the responses
   2. If all participants return yes, then send a commit request, if any replies no, send an abort request to all nodes

-A system of promises
+A system of promises **[KEY]**

 - when app starts a transaction, the coordinator gives a transaction id that is globally uniq
-- on every node app does a single-node transaction on all the nodes.
-Read/Write are done on one of the participant with the transaction id appended
+- Read/Write are done on one of the participant with the transaction id appended.
+The coordinator replicate it as a single-node transaction across all the nodes
 - when commit, all nodes get the prepare request with the transaction id, and verify disk space, constaints etc. to make sure it can commit
 - the coordinator gets the responses and makes a decision, and writes it to its transaction logs.
 This is the commit point
 - when send commit request, if any nodes fail, the coordinator keep retrying